The internship program at the IRC in New York provides current or recent graduates, with hands-on experience in refugee resettlement and other areas.

 - When your placement is confirmed, the Volunteer Coordinator will work with you and the appropriate staff person to schedule your first day.
 All newly accepted interns are required to attend an orientation session to learn about office policies, confidentiality, and communication guidelines, and to make all efforts to participate in ongoing training opportunities.
 Once candidates have completed their initial screening, the application process typically takes at least two weeks to complete (including the background check).

-Immigration Intern - The Citizenship and Immigration Intern works closely with the Citizenship Initiative Program Manager and the Immigration Administrative Coordinator to assist helping refugees, asylees, and other immigrants apply for adjustment of status (green cards), United States citizenship, family petitions and other immigration benefits.
+Immigration Intern - The Citizenship and Immigration Intern works closely with the Citizenship Initiative Program Manager and the Immigration Administrative Coordinator to assist in helping refugees, asylees, and other immigrants apply for adjustment of status (green cards), United States citizenship, family petitions and other immigration benefits.
 Additionally, the intern helps to conduct outreach to refugees and other immigrants in need of assistance with immigration-related matters, assists the immigration team with tracking, filing, and mailing relevant documents, applications, and notices of action, and maintains up-to-date client data in online immigration database.
-Fluency in a second language (Spanish/Arabic/Mandarin) is highly desirable, and JD candidates are preferred.
-A minimum of 15 hours a week, is required.
+Fluency in a second language (Russian/Urdu/Mandarin) is highly desirable, and JD candidates are preferred.
+A minimum of 15 hours a week is required.
 Preference is given to applicants who are willing to contribute more time.

 If you would like to raise awareness and funds for refugee programs, please consider starting your own campaign.
 Begin your campaign language with the following: Please support refugees who have been resettled in New York and New Jersey.
 Click here to begin.